Jersey Theatre

 Stories and Announcements

-With the Loew’s closed as plans for its big rehab are finalized, we at Friends of the Loew’s miss our patrons and supporters, so we want to reach out and say “Happy New Year.”
+With the Loew’s closed during its big rehab, we at Friends of the Loew’s miss our patrons and supporters, so we want to reach out and say “Hi, we miss you.”

-But in the spirit of Auld Lang Syne, it’s worth taking a look back and realizing that none of the good things that the New Year is expected to bring for the Loew’s would be possible without what has been accomplished up to now by FOL volunteers with donations and patronage from FOL supporters.
+But it’s worth taking a look back and realizing that none of the good things that the renovations are expected to bring for the Loew’s would be possible without what has been accomplished up to now by FOL volunteers with donations and patronage from FOL supporters.

 Remember that when the Loew’s was saved from the wrecking ball after a titanic preservation battle led by FOL, it was shuttered and completely unusable — a gutted projection booth, no working stage lights and a stage loaded with trash, no house sound system, moldy seats, ruined dressing rooms, and an auditorium that had been divided in the 1970s into a multiplex were just a few of the problems.
 While the New Jersey Historic Trust provided a grant which Jersey City matched to pay for the “stabilization” of the Theatre — to fix the roof, get the heat back on, and make other repairs necessary to stop the closed Theatre from decaying further — there was no money available for work to get the Loew’s open and operating again.